mikelee1313/SPOVersions-ApplicationTools/Readme.md

 #### Option 11 — What-If Analysis

 Downloads the completed CSV reports from each site and calculates the projected storage savings if a specific version policy were applied — **without making any changes**.
 Based on the [Microsoft What-If tutorial](https://learn.microsoft.com/en-us/sharepoint/tutorial-run-what-if-analysis).

+The same `$MinSiteSizeforversionReports` filter is applied first, so analysis runs only for the same in-scope sites used by options 9 and 10.

 See the [What-If Analysis](#what-if-analysis) section for full details.